Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: The Corpora

-KiSing-V2, an extension of the 2021 KiSing database \cite{shi2022muskits}, incorporates eight additional songs by singer Kiki Zhang, complete with corresponding music scores.
-Notably, this expansion introduces four English songs, rendering KiSing-V2 a bilingual singing voice corpus.
+ACE-KiSing, an extension of the 2021 KiSing database \cite{shi2022muskits}, incorporates eight additional songs by singer Kiki Zhang, with corresponding music scores.
+Notably, this expansion introduces four English songs, rendering ACE-KiSing a bilingual singing voice corpus.
 Although bilingual singing synthesis is not the primary focus of this study, these data are included in our public release.
-A distinctive feature of KiSing-V2, in comparison to previous works, is its emphasis on frequent melisma\footnote{Melisma refers to the technique in singing where a single syllable is extended over a sequence of notes.} techniques.
-Approximately 27.0\% of KiSing-V2's melodies exhibit melisma, a significant increase from the 1.5\% observed in Opencpop.
+A distinctive feature of ACE-KiSing, in comparison to previous works, is its emphasis on frequent melisma\footnote{Melisma refers to the technique in singing where a single syllable is extended over a sequence of notes.} techniques.
+Approximately 27.0\% of ACE-KiSing's singing phrases exhibit melisma, a significant increase from that 1.5\% observed in Opencpop.

-We present detailed statistics of KiSing-V2 in Figures~\ref{fig:pitch-distributions} and ~\ref{fig:duration-distributions}.
-As depicted in Figure~\ref{fig:pitch-distributions}, while both ACE-Opencpop\footnote{ACE-Opencpop shares the same characteristics as the original Opencpop corpus.} and KiSing-V2 exhibit similar pitch ranges, KiSing-V2 demonstrates a broader pitch coverage due to the presence of low-frequency notes.
-Furthermore, KiSing-V2 comes with suggested segmentation for song-level singing voices, and its duration distribution is shown in Figure~\ref{fig:duration-distributions}.

-\subsection{Comparison to Other Corpora}
+\subsection{Comparison to other corpora}

 As highlighted in Section~\ref{sec: intro}, the field of singing voice processing has witnessed several significant contributions in open-source benchmarks.
 In Table~\ref{tab:dataset}, we summarize some representative corpora that incorporate singing voices in their collections.